7ronbon/huntedherocomics.github.io/guidelines.md

 ## Submission
 Email your submission at HuntedHeroComics@gmail.com before the deadline.
 Deadlines can be found in HHC's Discord server (https://discord.link/hhc) in the `#📆schedule` channel.
 Do not compress you're images.
 If you don't have enough storage to send it via email, give us the google-drive or onedrive hosted link instead.

-*Note: CUNY gives all students 1-Terabyte of cloud storage for free.
+*Note: CUNY gives all students 1-Terabyte of cloud storage through Onedrive for free.
 Use that if you must.*